I am keats

 And it’s that reality that keeps so many of us from living an authentic life and doing what truly moves us.

-Instead, he pulls back the curtain to reveal the powerful cultural illusions that control your mind and heart, and shows you how to find faith in your true self and return to your own common sense.
+Instead, it pulls back the curtain to reveal the powerful cultural illusions that control your mind and heart, and shows you how to find faith in your true self and return to your own common sense.

 Okay, this is different.
 One typically reads about films that were adaptations from novels, like Gone with the Wind, The Grapes of Wrath, and The Godfather.